jevan-smith/Mastermind/README.md

 Made by: Jevan Smith

 ## Project Goals
-Build a version of Mastermind using react while learning the basics of react and how it works.
+A simple version of Mastermind using react while learning the basics of react and how it works.

 ## Requirements
 - :exclamation: Make sure node.js and npm is installed